Marblehead Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for Marblehead’s Glacial Till

 A thorough soil assessment is the foundation of successful, sustainable gardens in Marblehead, where glacial till soils are common.
-All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab (https://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory) to determine pH, NPK, organic matter, and micronutrient levels.
+All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
 Marblehead soils are typically acidic (pH 5.5–6.5); most flowers thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
-Amend soils with 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey (https://websoilsurvey.nrcs.usda.gov/), and document baseline conditions for future reference.
+Amend soils with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
+Evaluate drainage (clay/silt content), microclimate, and existing vegetation, and document baseline conditions using the USDA Web Soil Survey for long-term monitoring.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources